oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 [`Capabilities.DeepUpdateSupport`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Capabilities.V1.md#DeepUpdateSupportType)
 term, both defined in [OData-VocCap](#ODataVocCap).

-Clients MAY specify [ETag](#UseofETagsforAvoidingUpdateConflicts) values obtained from previous requests when updating entities within a collection.
-If an ETag is provided that does not match the ETag value of the entity being updated, or if the entity does not already exist, services that support ETags MUST NOT apply the change and SHOULD indicate a response code of `412 Precondition Failed`.
-The special value `\*` can be used to match any existing entity but fail if the entity does not already exist.
+For each entity being updated or removed, clients MAY specify an [ETag](#UseofETagsforAvoidingUpdateConflicts) value obtained from a previous request.
+If an ETag is provided that does not match the ETag value of the entity being updated or removed, or if an ETag is provided when adding or updating an entity that does not currently exist, then services that support ETags MUST NOT apply the change and instead report a `412 Precondition Failed` error according to the appropriate [`continue-on-error`](#ErrorHandlingwhenUpdatingaCollectionofEntities) behavior.
+The special value `*` can be used to match any existing entity but fail if the entity does not already exist.

 The response, if requested, is a delta payload, in the same structure and order as the request payload, representing the applied changes.

+#### <a name="ErrorHandlingwhenUpdatingaCollectionofEntities" href="#ErrorHandlingwhenUpdatingaCollectionofEntities">11.4.12.1 Error Handling when Updating a Collection of Entities</a>
-If the [`continue-on-error`](#Preferencecontinueonerrorodatacontinueonerror) preference has been specified and any errors occur in processing the changes, then a delta response MUST be returned regardless of the [`return`](#Preferencereturnrepresentationandreturnminimal) preference and MUST contain at least the failed changes.
+If the [`continue-on-error`](#Preferencecontinueonerrorodatacontinueonerror) preference has been applied and any errors occur in processing the changes, then a delta response MUST be returned regardless of the [`return`](#Preferencereturnrepresentationandreturnminimal) preference and MUST contain at least the failed changes.
 The service represents failed changes in the delta response as follows: